zhong-j-yu/rekex/doc/Intro.md

 while other works are assigned to post-processing, which are easy to do because the parse tree is statically-typed in user-defined algebraic datatypes.
-Different kinds of ASTs can be produced by different transformers.
+Different kinds of ASTs can be produced by different transformers on the parse tree.

 If we do want a specific kind of "abstract" syntax trees directly out of the parser, we need to refactor some datatypes,